fikdik/dermacorpore.com.br/src/pages/artigos-e-protocolos/rosacea.md

 5. Aplicar Íon Face até total absorção
 6. Aplicar a Íon Masque e deixar por 15 minutos
 7. Aplicar o Íon Nutre massageando até absorver
-8. Finalizar com filtro solar
+8. Finalizar com Filtro Solar

 ### *Manutenção:*